-When the shelter in place came to Pittsburgh on March 23, staci already had the first Haiku Happiness Zoom Party scheduled with local news source, The Incline for the 26th.
-Little did she know where it would lead.
-That first event allowed 20 people to talk about their concerns and fears surrounding the pandemic.
+Before the shelter in place came to Pittsburgh on March 23, the first Haiku Happiness Zoom Party had already taken place in collaboration with hyper-local news source, The Incline.
+That first event provided an opportunity for 20 people to discuss their concerns and fears surrounding the pandemic.
 You can read the resulting Haiku here.

 The next event, two weeks later, was in celebration of National Poetry Month.
-The group drew inspiration from a painting by local artist Frank Harris and created a collaborative multi-stanza Haiku known as a Ku-Ren. (you can see it below in the photo slide show of all the art we've done).
+The group drew inspiration from a painting by local artist Frank Harris and created a collaborative multi-stanza Haiku (you can see it below in the photo slide show of all the art we've done).

-By the middle of April, it became clear to staci that it would be beneficial to talk about what everyone was going through with the enormous changes and adjustments brought on by COVID.
+By the middle of April, it was clear that it would be beneficial to continue talking about what everyone was going through with the enormous changes and adjustments brought on by COVID.

-Each week, the group would start with a discussion about the pandemic, create a Ku-Ren, and then get inspired by pieces from incredible artists like James Simon, Jacob Lawrence, Mary Cassat, Harper Henry and Ashley Longshore.
-Then staci took the words and found a way to apply them in or around the painting.
+Each week, we started with a discussion about the pandemic, created a Ku-Ren, and then got inspired by pieces from incredible artists like James Simon, Jacob Lawrence, Mary Cassat, Harper Henry and Ashley Longshore.
+Then I took the words and designed a new piece of art using the original work.

-Over six months later, the Collective is still going strong, meeting 2-3 times per month, documenting the emotions and experiences due to the virus and honoring artists by focusing on their work with words.
+Over ten months later, the Collective is still going strong, meeting 2-3 times per month, documenting the emotions and experiences around the virus.
+Currently, we have about 200 collaborative Haiku.

-A vivid description of a work of art, The Haiku Ninja Collective has taken ekphrastic poetry to a whole new level.
-Honoring art of all kinds, the Collective has thoughtfully shared their observations and feelings about each piece and then collaboratively shared them in a Ku-Ren.
+A vivid description of a work of art, The Haiku Ninja Collective has taken ekphrastic poetry to a whole new level!
+Honoring art of all kinds, the Collective has thoughtfully shared their observations and feelings about each piece and then collaboratively transformed them into a Ku-Ren.
 We've invited sculptors, painters and photographers to take part and the results are amazing!
-See for yourself below in the Ekphrastic Poetry slide show.

 "Y'all inspire me!!" ~ Ashley Longshore